Charles-Robin-Lab/DP23-Allee-Drive-Modeling/README.md

 # DP23 Allee Drive Modeling
- Modelling the Allele Effect on expanding populations in SLiM as well as the effect of a Genedrive that increases inbreeding depression on said expansion.
+ Modelling Genetic Allele Effects on expanding populations in SLiM.
+ 1. Examining the survival rate on isolated founding population
+ 2. Examine the affect on wave velocity
+ 3. Examine the load generated from various release strategies.
+ Later on a Genedrive that generates genetic load to cause the allee effect can be examined.